Plastics

 Trade, industry and agriculture often consume large quantities of plastics, which as a rule accrue post-use in fairly large quantities, sorted and in some cases uncontaminated (e.g. pallet wrapping films).
 Such waste is normally well suited for recycling.
 However, this potential is only being partially exploited at present.
 For example, just under a quarter of the PE films from trade, industry and agriculture is recycled.

 It is primarily the duty of the industry to optimise its waste disposal in order to enhance the closing of life cycle loops.
-The FOEN can support these efforts by undertaking projects and reviewing measures.

 Recycling of plastic waste from households

 Many consumers want to recycle their plastic waste and are therefore increasingly collecting their plastic waste separately.
-In addition to collecting PET beverage bottles, a practice which was established in the 1990s and has been very successful, retailers in Switzerland have in recent years introduced separate collections of plastic bottles with tops (e.g. milk and shampoo bottles).
-The underlying concept is that trade and industry are building effective collection systems on the basis of voluntary measures.
-Here, too, it is important that the collected plastic waste is to a large part recycled.
+In addition to the PET beverage bottle collection, a highly successful practice introduced in the 1990s, retailers in Switzerland have introduced separate collections of plastic bottles with lids (e.g. milk and shampoo bottles).
+The range of mixed plastic collections from private households and small businesses is also constantly being expanded by private-sector providers.

 Outlook